PDF Password Protection & Security

 It is not easy to design a system that does not rely upon the integrity of the user, but those that have been designed specifically to avoid the need for the user to become directly involved, through the use of passwords or direct use of cryptographic keys are to be preferred.

-Download PDF protection software that does not use PDF password protection to protect your PDF documents.
-Ensure your PDF documents are protected against unauthorized use and misuse without the use of passwords.
+Safeguard PDF Security and Enterprise PDF DRM do NOT use PDF password protection to protect your PDF documents.
+They ensure your PDF documents are protected against unauthorized use and misuse without the use of passwords.

 Protected PDF files cannot be copied, printed or shared unless you have specified otherwise.
-Set expiration dates and instantly revoke your PDF documents.
+You can set document expiry dates and instantly revoke your PDF files.
 There are no passwords for users to enter, manage, forget or pass on to others.